 Mohammed Ali Amiri, shown here with his father Amir Amiri, was an asylum seeker on the ship the Tampa in 2001.
-He was detained by Australian authorities for three years on the Pacific island of Nauru.
-He was eventually granted asylum in New Zealand and is now a New Zealand citizen.
-The flow of refugees around the world adds many complications to the processes of international law covering travel and migration.
+Detained by Australian authorities for three years on the Pacific island of Nauru, he was eventually granted asylum in New Zealand and is now a New Zealand citizen.
+The flow of refugees around the world complicates the processes of international law covering travel and migration.
 Many countries impose quotas on the number of asylum seekers.
-Some refugees then try to take short cuts through the process of gaining asylum, leading to accusations of 'queue jumping'.
+Some refugees try to take shortcuts to gain asylum, leading to accusations of 'queue jumping'.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.